As Plans For 2020 Dream Cruise Drive On - Birmingham Says No

 While the city manager realizes it’s not going to stop locals from cruising Woodward in August, canceling the event along with all the events and displays will prevent people from across the state and the country from filtering in to check out the cars.

-They are hoping that by canceling the Dream Cruise, crowds can be limited to around 25,000.
-At least Valentine told Hometown Life, “minimizing exposure to the greatest extent possible.”
+By canceling the Dream Cruise, crowds can be limited to around 25,000.
+Valentine told Hometown Life, “minimizing exposure to the greatest extent possible.”

+Being on Woodward Avenue, the Dream Cruise has always been a public event.
+Lary told the Free Press that he gets that people will still come and you won’t be ticketed just for showing up in a cool car.

 Birmingham Police Chief Mark Clemence says they plan to handle it as if the event is still on, but says every police chief is against the Cruise from happening.
-Planning to be prepared regardless, if it happens or not.
+Planning to be prepared regardless.

-In Bloomfield Township, officials have concerns about the event and the Coronavirus.
-They have decided to cancel to classic cars shows.
+In Bloomfield Township, officials have decided to cancel to classic cars shows.
 As they have limited parking, and the way they are situated, it would be very difficult to promote social distancing.

-At this time, the Woodward Dream Cruise website has no information regarding cancellations and even has a 5K Run/Walk scheduled for the day of the Cruise on August 15th at Shrine Catholic H.S. in Royal Oak.

 © 2020 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed. information from Hometown Life and the Detroit Free Press contributed to this report.